bayleyegn100/Event-Scheduler-/README.md

 stack overflow,
 My tutor,
 Learning assistant,
-Although there an event handler calendar, I develop my own event scheduler app by using skill and knowledge of coding that I acquire.
 ## lesson learned
 It helps me to advance my capacity on HTML, CSS and java script.
 ## links